jarednjk/map-project-tourist-attractions/README.md

 ### Non-Functional Requirements

-#### Performance criteria
+#### Performance criteria:
-- Web app should load relatively fast.
-Interactions within the app should also not be too laggy or else users will get impatient and quit.
+- Web app should load relatively fast
+- Interactions within the app should also not be too laggy or else users will get impatient and quit

-#### Mobile responsiveness
+#### Mobile responsiveness:
-- Web app should be mobile responsive as tourists might not bring their laptops with them to a foreign country.
-Users might also use the app on-the-go as they travel from one attraction to another.
+- Web app should be mobile responsive as tourists might not bring their laptops with them to a foreign country
+- Users might use the app on-the-go as they travel from one attraction to another

 ### Colors